Dreamy Ventura Neighborhoods: Video, Maps, and In Depth Guide

 This neighborhood is right next door to several fantastic Ventura attractions including:

-• The Botanical gardens, which is a large hiking gardens.
+• The Botanical Gardens which is a large hiking gardens.

 • The Serra Cross mountain top with mind blowing views of the ocean, the city, coastlines and mountains.